Northeastern University – London

-Northeastern University – London, formerly New College of the Humanities, is a university in London, England.
-It was founded as a private college by the philosopher A. C. Grayling, who became its first Master.
-The college, which grants undergraduate and taught master's degrees, is owned by NCH at Northeastern Ltd., a subsidiary of Northeastern University, a private American research university based in Boston, Massachusetts, which acquired the college in February 2019.
-A year later, in February 2020, NCH at Northeastern Ltd. was granted its own taught degree awarding powers.
-The college became publicly funded in August 2020.
-The college specializes in the humanities, social sciences, and master's degrees at the intersection of the humanities and technology.
+Northeastern University – London is a public university in London, England.
+It was founded in 2010 as New College of the Humanities by the philosopher A. C. Grayling, who became its first Master.
+The college originally specialised in the humanities, social sciences, and master's degrees at the intersection of the humanities and technology.
+In February 2019 the college was acquired by Northeastern University, a private American research university based in Boston, Massachusetts, and rebranded as NCH at Northeastern.
+A year later, in February 2020, NCH at Northeastern was granted its own taught degree awarding powers.
 It was awarded university title and changed its name to "Northeastern University – London" after regulatory approval by the Office for Students in July 2022.

+The university's campus is located in the St Katharine Docks area of London.

 History

 Foundation

 The foundation of the college was announced in 2011 under the leadership of A. C. Grayling, with education based around an Oxbridge-like tutorial system and fees of £18,000 a year.
 Initial reports said that it aimed to offer an education to rival that of Oxford and Cambridge, but Grayling said this had been blown out of proportion by press hyperbole.
 He said he had the idea for the college years ago when he was admissions tutor for St Anne's College, Oxford, and the university was turning down twelve good interviewees for every successful one.

 Grayling argued that there was not enough elite university provision in the United Kingdom, leading thousands of British students to study in the United States instead.
-He told The Independent that the headmaster of Winchester College, an independent secondary school, had said many of his best students failed to get into Oxbridge because of government pressure to increase the number of students from state schools. he also criticised English state examinations, arguing that A-levels do not adequately measure ability.
+He told The Independent that the headmaster of Winchester College, an independent secondary school, had said many of his best students failed to get into Oxbridge because of government pressure to increase the number of students from state schools.
+He also criticised English state examinations, arguing that A-levels do not adequately measure ability.

 Grayling said David Willetts, the universities minister, was told of the project in 2010, and appeared enthusiastic.
 NCH Limited was first named Grayling Hall Limited (after A. C. Grayling and Peter Hall), incorporated in July 2010 and registered at an address in Peckham, south London.
 The name was changed to New College of the Humanities in February 2011.

 Initial "seed capital" of £200,000 for the project was provided, according to British newspaper The Guardian, by the financier Peter Hall. £10 million in private equity funding was subsequently raised to cover costs for two years, with the expectation that NCH would break even by the third.
 Cavendish Corporate Finance LLP were the corporate financiers hired by NCH Ltd. and raised this £10 million from a range of private investors including a number of prominent individuals from the world of business and finance.